 All three of our January Think & Drink guests are former staff writers for the Oregonian whose work there and at other newspapers has been recognized by the Pulitzer Prizes.
 They are also all mentors for Oregon Humanities' Emerging Journalists, Community Stories fellowship program.

 Inara Verzemnieks teaches nonfiction writing at the University of Iowa.
-Her memoir, Among the Living and the Dead: Three Generations of Exile along the War Roads of Europe, was published in 2017.
+Her memoir, Among the Living and the Dead: A Tale of Exile and Homecoming, was published in 2017.
 Her work as a feature writer for the Oregonian was recognized by the Pulitzer Prizes.

 Kimberly A.C.
 Wilson is director of communications for Meyer Memorial Trust.
 She has worked as a news reporter and investigative journalist at the Oregonian, the Baltimore Sun, the Seattle Post-Intelligencer, and the Associated Press.